 - How to do a day’s work in just 90 minutes using Focus Blocks

 - Why you should tear up your to-do list and write a done list instead

 - 14 easy secrets to an amazingly productive morning

-If you really want to make big progress towards your business goals fast, find out how our club Kickstart can help.
+If you really want to make big progress towards your business goals fast, find out how our one year course Kickstart can help.